-Festivals in Korea can come in all shapes and sizes and yet, they can often get into the habit of feeling eerily the same.
-Inflated tents sell the standard Korean festival foods and vendor knick-knacks in sunglasses, hardware, kitchen cutlery; some are reserved for carnival games or an arts and crafts section for kids… This festival, being one of Korea’s better-known festivals, launched our hopes higher.
+Festivals in Korea can come in all shapes and sizes and yet, they can get into the habit of feeling eerily the same.
+Inflated tents sell the standard Korean culture festival foods like pajeon (my favorite- it’s a Korean flour pancake) and vendor knick-knacks in sunglasses, hardware, kitchen cutlery.
+Some tents sport carnival games or an arts and crafts section for kids.
+This festival, being one of Korea’s better-known festivals, launched our hopes higher.

 The crowd attendance was huge.
 Festival grounds were colored with outdoor mask sculptures, impressive, giant-sized blow-up dolls and some Korean folk war re-enactment being performed on the outdoor main stage.

-But after 45 minutes of wandering around fair grounds as Gina & Joel searched for traditional Korean masks to buy as souvenirs, we grew bored.
-In fact, there was only one booth selling masks!
+But after 45 minutes of wandering around fair grounds as Gina & Joel searched for traditional Korean masks to buy as souvenirs, we grew, well… bored.
+Although there were mask floats and activities, there was only one booth selling actual masks!
+Where was this carnival’s star attraction in the souvenir section?

 Where was the mask dancing …and where were all the booths selling traditional Korean masks?